Ahmed-nd/PassLock/README.md

 # PassLock
 ---
 ## introduction
-PassLock is a Free and open-source password manager for windows 10
+PassLock is a Free and open-source password manager for Windows 10

 ## Features
 Features include: